Revisiting the combinatorics of the 2D Ising model: Various formalisms

 The aim of this section is to discuss the complex-valued versions of the formal correlation functions (aka discrete fermionic observables) introduced in Section~\ref{sub:grassmann}--\ref{sub:equivalence}.
 Those can be defined as simple linear combinations of the real-valued ones, so one should not expect a major difference between the two viewpoints.
 Nevertheless, it turns out that the complex-valued observables are much better adapted to the analysis of \emph{boundary value problems} arising when studying the scaling limit of the Ising model in general planar domains.
 At the same time, they can be constructed \emph{ad~hoc} in a purely combinatorial way and all the needed local relations follow easily, cf.~Remark~\ref{rem:ad-hoc-combinatorics}.
 Such a \emph{definition} was advertised by Smirnov in the 2000s (see~\cite[Section~4]{smirnov-icm-2010} for historical remarks) and then used in a series of recent papers of Chelkak, Duminil-Copin, Hongler, Izyurov, Kemppainen, Kyt\"ol\"a and others devoted to the conformal invariance of correlation functions and interfaces arising in the scaling limit of the critical Ising model in bounded planar domains.

 For simplicity, below we mostly discuss the ``untwisted'' situation.
-As usual, to handle the general case one should consider a relevant double-cover and work with spinors defined on this cover instead of functions defined on~$V(G^\rK)$ or~$V(G^\rC)$, see~\eqref{eqn:phi-spinor} and Remark~\ref{rem:corner-universal-double-cover}.
+As usual, to handle the general case one should consider a relevant double-cover and work with spinors defined on this cover instead of functions defined on~$V(G^\rK)$ or~$V(G^\rC)$, see~\eqref{eqn:phi-spinor} and Remark~\ref{rem:corner-universal-double-cover}. {To simplify the notation, we assume that the global unimodular factor in the definition of $\eta_e$ and $\eta_c$ is chosen as $\zeta=e^{i\frac{\pi}{4}}$.} For the midpoint~$z_e$ of an edge~$e\in E(G)$, define